I-FOX-Development/innova-launcher/README.md

 A Flutter-based launcher for Python apps and games with automatic setup.

+use the releases as this code wont build (i dont know how to use git)

 ## Features

 - Checks for Python installation and provides installation guidance